andrea-hayes/Research_Final_Project/README.md

 This project explores how the slave trade changed in New Orleans as the civil war approached.
+The dataset has records of almost 10,000 slaves sold in New Orleans from 1856 - 1861.
+The research focuses on the distances buyer's and sellers of slaves traveled in order to do business.
+It finds that the number of slaves sold in 1861 decreased from the previous year, but the average distance seller's traveled increased.
+It also shows that, aside from New Orleans, the next common cities of sellers most years was Richmond, Va and Baltimore, Md.

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/andrea-hayes/Research_Final_Project/HEAD)